 We have developed a wholly owned therapeutic pipeline that today consists of product candidates for two liver diseases, nonalcoholic steatohepatitis (NASH) and the reduction in risk of overt hepatic encephalopathy (OHE) recurrence.
-We have completed initial Clinical Studies for AXA1665 and AXA1125, with additional studies in progress for both of these product candidates.
+We have completed initial Clinical Studies of AXA1665 and AXA1125, and expect to initial Clinical Trials under IND with both of these product candidates in the first half of 2021.

 |Product Candidate||Area of Focus||Potential Indication||Initial Clinical Studies1||Therapeutic Development2|